Ibbenbüren in the Münsterland | Info on living, living, working

 Childcare in Ibbenbüren

-A total of 28 kindergartens and day-care centres in Ibbenbüren take care of the very young.
-14 of the facilities are located in the city centre, five in Laggenbeck, four in Bockraden, two each in Püsselbüren and Dickenberg, and one in Dörenthe.
-Here you can also find information and contacts for day care services.
+A total of 29 kindergartens and daycare centres in Ibbenbüren look after the very youngest children.
+14 of the facilities are located in the city centre, five in Laggenbeck, four in Bockraden, three each in Püsselbüren and Dickenberg and one in Dörenthe.
+Here you will also find information and contact details for childcare centres.

 Schools in Ibbenbüren